datasci4health/datasci4health.github.io/networks/symptom-disease/README.md

 * `01-preprocess` - data from symptoms and diseases are converted by Orange to a network disease-disease with different similarity thresholds (0.8 and 0.95)

-This data is source to the other three projects:
+This data is the source of the other three projects:

 * `02-cytoscape` - networks are imported to CytoScape, which infers communities
-* `03-jupyter-networkx` - networks are imported, displayed and converted (to Pajek for Orange) at Jupyter with NetworkX
+* `03-jupyter-networkx` - networks are imported, displayed, and converted (to Pajek for Orange) at Jupyter with NetworkX
 * `04-orange-cluster-network` - clusters and communities (network) are compared